paveldn/haier-esphome/README.md

       max_temperature: 30 °C
       temperature_step: 1 °C
     supported_modes:            # Optional, can be used to disable some modes if you don't need them
       - 'OFF'
       - AUTO
       - COOL
       - HEAT
       - DRY
       - FAN_ONLY
     supported_presets:          # Optional, can be used to disable some presets if your AC does not support it
+      - AWAY
       - BOOST
       - COMFORT
-    supported_swing_modes:      # Optional, can be used to disable some swing modes if your AC does not support it
+    supported_swing_modes:      # Optional, can be used to disable some (or all) swing modes if your AC does not support it
       - 'OFF'
       - VERTICAL
       - HORIZONTAL
       - BOTH
 ```

 ### Configuration variables

 - **id (Optional, [ID](https://esphome.io/guides/configuration-types.html#config-id)):** Manually specify the ID used for code generation
 - **uart_id (Optional, [ID](https://esphome.io/guides/configuration-types.html#config-id)):** ID of the UART port to communicate with AC
-- **protocol (Required, string):** Defines protocol of communication with AC.
+- **protocol (Required, string):** Defines communication protocol with AC.
 Possible values: hon or smartair2
 - **name (Required, string):** The name of the climate device
 - **wifi_signal (Optional, boolean):** If true - send wifi signal level to AC (Olny for devices that support this feature)
 - **beeper (Optional, boolean):** (supported only by hOn) Can be used to disable beeping on commands from AC